Electric light: History

 In 1910, Georges Claude introduced the first neon light, paving the way for neon signs which would become ubiquitous in advertising.

-In 1934, Arthur Compton, a renowned physicist and GE consultant, reported to the GE lamp department on successful experiments with fluorescent lighting at General Electric Co., Ltd. in Great Britain (unrelated to General Electric in the United States).
+In 1934, Arthur Compton, a famous physicist and GE consultant, reported to the GE lamp department on successful experiments with fluorescent lighting at General Electric Co., Ltd. in Great Britain (unrelated to General Electric in the United States).
 Stimulated by this report, and with all of the key elements available, a team led by George E. Inman built a prototype fluorescent lamp in 1934 at General Electric's Nela Park (Ohio) engineering laboratory.
 This was not a trivial exercise; as noted by Arthur A. Bright, "A great deal of experimentation had to be done on lamp sizes and shapes, cathode construction, gas pressures of both argon and mercury vapor, colors of fluorescent powders, methods of attaching them to the inside of the tube, and other details of the lamp and its auxiliaries before the new device was ready for the public."

 The first practical LED arrived in 1962.
 These early LEDs were inefficient and could only display deep red colors, making them unsuitable for general lighting and restricting their usage to numeric displays and indicator lights.

 The first high-brightness blue LED was demonstrated by Shuji Nakamura of Nichia Corporation in 1994.
 The existence of blue LEDs led to the development of the first 'white LED', which employed a phosphor coating to partially convert the emitted blue light to lower frequencies, creating white light.
-By the start of the 21st century LED lamps suitable for general lighting were entering the market, and in 2009 Phillips introduced the first lamps designed to replace standard 60 W "Edison screw fixture" light bulbs.
+By the start of the 21st century, LED lamps suitable for general lighting were entering the market, and in 2009 Philips introduced the first lamps designed to replace standard 60 W "Edison screw fixture" light bulbs.

 A phase-out of incandescent light bulbs took place worldwide in the first few decades of the 21st century, driven by a combination of government regulation and consumer preference for higher energy efficiency and longer-lived bulbs.
-By 2019 electricity usage in the United States had decreased for at least five straight years, due in part to U.S. electricity consumers replacing incandescent light bulbs with LEDs.
+By 2019 electricity usage in the United States had decreased for at least five straight years, due in part to US consumers replacing incandescent light bulbs with LEDs.